SEO Beyond Google: How to get 35% more organic traffic from Bing & Yahoo

 In a study of the effects of Penguin, Microsite Masters analyzed thousands of sites to investigate whether websites that saw a ranking drop after Penguin were guilty of over-optimizing their anchors.
 Interestingly, it turned out that websites that got hit had their target keyword for anchor text in over 65% of their backlinks, while sites with keywords in 50% of their anchors or less were "all but guaranteed" to not be affected by Penguin.

-1. Open up SEO SpyGlass and create a project for your site.
+1. We'll be using SEO SpyGlass as another effective SEO analyzer in the following steps.
+First up, create a project for your site.
 I recommend leaving the default settings in the project creation wizard as they are.

 2. Switch to Summary for an overview of your link profile.
 Pay attention to anchor text, its diversity, and the use of keywords in anchors.
 Make notes of the kind of anchors you'd like to use more for your future links.